How many times have you heard someone say “These kiddos don’t come with a parenting handbook do they?”

 What Example Helps You be the Best Parent?

 Do you ever feel at a loss for how to handle the most difficult of parenting situations?
-Where do you turn when Google seems to fail?
+Where do you turn when Google and Pinterest seem to fail?

 Our responsibility as parents can be daunting at times, especially when we realize how watchful their eyes can be.
 It is easy to get caught in all of the developmental milestones and academic progress.
 We spend our time fretting over how to make our children’s lives happy while helping them become a superhuman in the process.
 The truth is most kids are average, and the greatest thing we can give them as a parent is a good example.